 A thin layer is all you need to help keep bugs at bay.
 As with many natural no bug products, you may need to reapply more often than you would a chemical product.

-If you would like to purchase this no bug balm rather than make it yourself, I have it for sale in my Coco’s Herbals Etsy shop!
+If you would like to purchase this no bug balm rather than make it yourself, I have it for sale in my Coco’s Herbals Etsy shop (sold out – check back in spring 2018).

 I hope you make this herbal no bug balm so that you can keep those annoying mosquitoes away naturally!
 It’s pretty awesome what herbs and flowers can do for us, isn’t it?